mondeja/leptos-fluent/examples/ssr-actix/README.md

 cargo leptos watch
 ```

-Note that this example can be also compiled with CSR support:
+This example can be also compiled with CSR support:

 ```sh
 trunk serve --open --features csr